Immunohistochemistry: An Overview + Steps to Better IHC Staining

 Good quality fixation using known and consistent fixation conditions (fixative type, pH, temperature, time) produces the best results.
 Specimens should be checked prior to processing to determine if further fixation is required.

 Inconsistent fixation conditions, producing under-fixed or over-fixed tissues, produce variable results and make troubleshooting difficult.

 Avoid the use of protein-based section adhesives in the flotation bath (glue, starch, or gelatin), particularly on charged slides.

 Protein-based adhesives can block the surface of the charged slide.
-This causes inconsistent adhesion and leads to uneven staining due to pooling of IHC reagents beneath lifting sections.
+This causes inconsistent adhesion and leads to uneven staining due to the pooling of IHC reagents beneath lifting sections.

 Step 4 - Avoid Concentration Gradients

 Concentration gradients are avoided by careful application of reagents.